Bible Commentary Online

 ON THE SITE

---> basic commentaries
+--> Basic commentaries

 Short texts (usually 1-2 paragraphs), whose purpose is to concisely define the meaning of a selected Bible passage.
 They focus on presenting interpretation without taking arguments and providing contexts, for example: